 kensho (Japanese) – First awakening to the state of samadhi.

-klesha, kleśa (Chinese fan nao) – Afflictions, defilements, entanglements, passions, hindrances: mental states that cloud the mind and manifest in unwholesome actions.
-Klesha include states of mind such as anxiety, fear, anger, jealousy, desire, envy, exaltation, sorrow, etc. Three klesha are at the root of all the others — the “three poisons”; they are greed (attachments), anger (aversions) and ignorance (avidya).
+klesha, kleśa (Chinese fan nao) – Passions and illusions: unwholesome mental states that cloud the mind.
+Three poisonous klesha are at the root of all the others: greed (attachments), anger (aversions) and ignorance (avidya).

 koshas, sheaths or coverings (Hindu) – Outer coverings or states of the self: the gross body, the energy body, the mind body, the wisdom body, the bliss body.

-lakshana, lakśaṇa) – Characteristics, traits, marks, signs, qualities: “The lakshana of existence thus presented to us are not its real nature, but our own thought-construction.
+lakshana, lakśaṇa) – Marks, characteristics, traits, marks, signs, features: “The lakshana of existence thus presented to us are not its real nature, but our own thought-construction.
 But our buddhi (reason), which chases after multiplicities, fails to understand this fact and causes us to cling to appearances as realities.”
 Lankavatara Sutra

 maha – great